 ELIJAH DAVIDSON, is born 23 February 1783 in Rutherford County, North Carolina.
 The long negotiations to end the Revolutionary War with England had finally resulted in the Treaty of Paris, which provided highly favorable boundaries for the United States; which included nearly all land east of the Mississippi River and south of Canada.
 The Treaty of Paris, signed in Paris by representatives of King George III of Great Britain and representatives of the United States of America on September 3, 1783, ended the American War of Independence (1775–1783) and acknowledges the United States' existence as a free sovereign and independent states.

-As Elijah grows into manhood, he will have to grapple with the new distinction of free and slave labor, with all its divisive social entailments sparked by the passions of a religious awakening, he advocates from the pulpit for complete and immediate emancipation and falls out of favor with the Baptists hierarchal associations and societies.
-At the same time, there are a flood of new opportunities, new land for people eager to break out of their parents’ colonial systems and venture far into the often savage and untamed prairie wilderness beyond the great divide.
+As Elijah grows into manhood, he will have to grapple with the new distinction of free and slave labor, with all its divisive social entailments sparked by the passions of a religious awakening, he advocates from the pulpit for complete and immediate emancipation and falls out of favor with his Baptists brethren, the state's hierarchal associations and a large part of southern societies.
+At the same time, there are a flood of new opportunities, new land for people eager to break out of their parents’ class dominated colonial systems and venture far out into the often savage and untamed prairie wilderness beyond the Mississippi and the Great Divide.

-As the veterans of the War of 1812 and the Battle of New Orleans, men like Elijah will receivived 160-acre land warrants in the Illinois Military Tract, a region between the Illinois and Mississippi rivers, when the Chippewa, Ottawa, and Potawatomi ceded their lands in northern Illinois by treaty at Prairie du Chien in 1829.
-As Kentucky continues to enact more and more slave laws, Elijah and other abolitionist families realize they cannot defeat the Democrat's Pro-slavery establishment hold controlling the state legislature and decide its time to leave Kentucky for newly opened slave-free lands of western Illinois.
-In the Autumn of 1829, Elijah Davidson, with his in-laws Squire William Whitman and Peter Butler, and others settle on the south side of Cedar Creek, the future site of Monmouth, Illinois.
+Volunteering for the Kentucky Miltia, he fights in the War of 1812 at the Battle of New Orleans.
+As payment for their service, men like Elijah will received 160-acre land warrants in the Illinois Military Tract, a region between the Illinois and Mississippi rivers, where the Chippewa, Ottawa, and Potawatomi ceded their lands in northern Illinois by treaty at Prairie du Chien in 1829.
+As Kentucky continues to enact more and more slave laws, Elijah and other abolitionist families realize they cannot defeat the Democrat's Pro-slavery establishment's hold controlling the state's legislature and decide its time to leave Kentucky for the newly opened slave-free lands of western Illinois.
+In the Autumn of 1829, Elijah Davidson, with his in-laws Squire William Whitman and Peter Butler, and others settle on the south side of Cedar Creek, the future site of the town of Monmouth, Illinois.
 Elijah Davidson erects the first of four cabins built in Monmouth.
 He owns a cabin and a blacksmith shop.
-The entire territory that is comprised of Warren, Henderson and Merger counties contained only thirty or forty families; but others would soon follow, so that by next spring of the following year it was thought proper to send to Peoria and secure an order for a county election.
-Within one year later, census shows 830 persons in three counties.
+The entire territory that is comprised of Warren, Henderson and Merger counties, contained only thirty or forty families; but others would soon follow, so that by next spring of the following year it was thought proper to send to Peoria and secure an order for a county election.
+Within one year later, census shows 830 persons in the three counties.

-The Restoration Movement in Illinois: Warren County Organized 1831; present membership, 290; value of property, including parsonage, $6,500; Bible-school enrollment, 144.
-This church, with its antecedents, is one of the oldest and most interesting in the State.
+The Restoration Movement in Illinois: Warren County Organized 1831; this church, with its antecedents, is one of the oldest and most interesting in the State.
 Its first name was Coldbrook, because a cold spring there formed a cold brook.
 The location was one and a half miles northwest of the site of Cameron.
 It was on the old trail leading from Peoria to Oquaka and about midway between the sites of Galesburg and Monmouth.
 A little town grew up around the Coldbrook Church that was called Savannah.
 With the building of the railroad in 1854-55 the place and name of the church were changed and the village faded away.

 The original record-book is still in the possession of the Cameron Church, and from it the following facts are gleaned: "On the 30th day of April, 1831, this church was constituted upon the belief that the Scriptures of the Old and New Testaments are the only rule of faith and practice and sufficient for the government of the church."
 The names of the seventeen persons who signed this covenant were these: William M., Elizabeth, Elijah, Sr., Margaret, Sr., Elijah, Jr. , Margaret, Jr., Davidson; Henry E., Elizabeth and John G. Haley; John E. and Frances Murphy; Richard and Nancy Ragland, and William, Sarah, Josiah and Julia Whitman.
 Three of these men were preachers--William Whitman, John E. Murphy and Elijah Davidson.

 The Coldbrook congregation called itself "the Church of Christ on Cedar Fork of Henderson River," Warren County.
 The record-book says: "Second Saturday in February, 1832.
-Agreed to send four dollars by Elijah Davidson, Jr., to St. Lewis to purchase a record-book for the church and one gallon of wine.
+Agreed to send four dollars by Elijah Davidson, Jr., to St. Lewis to purchase a record-book for the church and one gallon of wine (for communion services).

 On March 31, 1839, twenty-two persons out of the Church of Christ of Savannah, Illinois, (later known as Coldbrook) were given a letter to begin a congregation in the city of Monmouth, Illinois.
 The first group met originally in members' houses, the courthouse, and a hallway of a downtown building.
 On June 16, 1841, Elijah Davidson deeded land on the southwest corner of East Archer and North Second Streets to the Church.
 A frame building was erected for $800.

-Oregon, not yet a state, was a free territory, and more importantly to the Davidson caravan, not bound by the 1850 Fugitive Slave Act.
+However, Oregon was an autonomous government, not yet a state, and a free territory, and more importantly to the Davidson caravan, not bound by the 1850 Fugitive Slave Act.
 Quote from The Monmouth Atlas, printed April 5, 1850: “On Friday last, ten teams taking with them 39 persons left for Oregon.
 Elijah Davidson, 67 years and an early settler of this county was with them.
 He was a pioneer here from Kentucky and now takes family, including numerous grandchildren and is bound for the Pacific.”

 Elijah would write; "Its sheltered situation, embosomed in mountains, renders it good pasturing ground in the winter time; when the elk come down to it in great numbers, driven out of the mountains by the snow.
 The Indians then resort to it to hunt.
 They likewise come to it in the summer to dig the camash root, of which it produces immense quantities.
 When this plant is in blossom, the whole valley is tinted by its blue flowers, and looks like the ocean when overcast by a cloud."
 Elijah Davidson, Squire S. Whitman, William Murphy and Thomas Lucas, took adjoining claims in Polk County.
 Similar to Monmouth Illionois, the site for the second town of Monmouth was land donated entirely by Christian Church men.
 The dream of a Christian College would eventually become known as Western Oregon University.
 Elijah Davidson dies on Apr 24th, 1870 in Monmouth, Polk County, Oregon, at age 87.
-During his life, the country had always had a frontier to be settled.
+During his lifetime, the country had always had a frontier that needed to be settled.
 By 1870's, there was of course still the unsettled areas that were broken into isolated bodies of land, but those regions were no longer considered to be a frontier line.
-A formative influence in American history was disappearing.
-The closing of the 19th century was fast approaching and Americans felt they were up against the end of their history as they had known it.
-The frontier experience that was so central to the American culture was coming to a close.
-The center of gravity of the American Spirit has now shifted.